tradetracker-com/tradetracker-gtm-multi-productgroup/README.md

 It is also possible to use regular expressions in the Category Keywords field.
 If for example you use the category keyword `glasses`, this will find matches in the categories "Glasses", and "Sunglasses".
 To make this more strict, you could instead enter the regular expression `^glasses$` to ensure that only "Glasses" is matched with that product-group.

 <em>Matching Category Keywords to Product-Group Ids will require some testing.
 How you structure your category paths internally will affect how they are pushed to the dataLayer, and how our Tag searches those categories for keywords.
 If you need any additional information or support on configuring this, please reach out to your Account Manager or contact us using support@tradetracker.com

+## <a name="fallback"></a>Sales tag Fallback

+In the event that the tag cannot construct a valid basket or list of product groups it will fallback to executing a regular sale pixel call to ensure that the transaction is still recorded.

 ## <a name="other"></a>Other Tag Types: